Salaverry (Trujillo), Peru

-Continue to Huanchaco Beach to see the famous caballitos de totora.
-These are reed boats, but the name translates into English as 'little reed horses' because the strangely-shaped little watercraft are essentially ridden like horses over the crest of each wave.
-They have been used by Peruvian fishermen for millennia and offer you, the visitor, an extraordinary glimpse of everyday life in this part of Peru.
+Finally, you will visit the picturesque fishing village of Huanchaco to see the famous caballitos de totora.
+These 'little reed horses' are a type of high-prow boat that the local fishermen essentially ride like horses over the crest of each wave.
+They have been used by Peruvian fishermen for millennia and seem to work quite handily despite their rather insubstantial appearance.

-Please note: Wear comfortable shoes; bring a sun hat, sunglasses and sunscreen.
+Please note: On Sundays, museums and colonial houses in downtown Trujillo are closed; the visit to the city will be a panoramic drive only.
+Wear comfortable shoes; bring a hat, sunscreen and sunglasses.
 Your guide will do his/her best to speak English, but please keep in mind that the limited tourism infrastructure of Trujillo is part of the city's charm, and bear with any language difficulties he/she may encounter.
 Buses and other forms of transportation in Trujillo may be somewhat basic in comparison with those offered in some other ports of call.